 Reasons for Making a Family Yearbook

-The reasons why different families choose to make family yearbooks vary by family.
+There are various reasons why different families choose to make a family yearbook.
 Some common reasons to make a family yearbook include:

-- Send with your adult child when they move out
+- To send with your adult child when they move out

-- Create a collection of family history that will last
+- To create a collection of family history that will last

-- Send to family members who live far away so they feel present in your life
+- To send to family members who live far away so they feel present in your life

 Family Yearbook Theme Selection